When reading online, it’s likely you have stumbled across the word bioload.

 What is bioload?

 Bioload is short for biological load, but unless you read scientific papers, it is unlikely you will ever come across it written like this.
-In my 15 years of fish keeping, I have only ever heard it referred to as bioload.
+In over 30 years of fish keeping, I have only ever heard it referred to as bioload.

 So, what is bioload?